Andrija Kačić Miošić

-Andrija Kačić Miošić ([ǎndrija kâtʃitɕ mîoʃitɕ]; 17 April 1704 – 14 December 1760) was a Croatian poet and Franciscan friar, descendant of one of the oldest and most influential Croatian noble families - Kačić.
+Andrija Kačić Miošić ([ǎndrija kâtʃitɕ mîoʃitɕ]; 17 April 1704 – 14 December 1760) was a Croatian poet and Franciscan friar, as well as a descendant of the Kačić noble family, one of the oldest and most influential Croatian noble families.

 Biography

 Born in Brist near Makarska, he became a Franciscan friar.
-He was educated in Zaostrog monastery and Buda.
-He used to teach philosophy in Zaostrog and Sumartin on Brač.
+He was educated at Zaostrog monastery and Buda, as well as in Osijek.
+He taught philosophy at Zaostrog and in Sumartin on Brač where he resided from 1745 to 1750, before returning to Zaostrog where he spent the rest of his life.

+His first written work was Elementa peripatethica juxta mentem subtilissimi doctoris Joannis Duns Scoti in 1752, a manual of scholastic philosophy based on the teachings of the Franciscan theologian and philosopher Duns Scotus.